Pretz/blog/2016-01-29-swift-codegen.md

 ```

 There are a few things to note here that stand out to me.
 First, I have to force unwrap `segue.identifier`, even though `Main(rawValue:)` returns an optional.
-A helper initializer could have avoided that slight wart.
+A helper initializer could have avoided that wart.

-The main thing bugging me is that `default:` entry in the switch statement.
-It turns out SwiftGen lumps all the segues in a storyboard in to one `enum`.
+The main thing bugging me is the `default:` entry in the switch statement.
+It turns out SwiftGen lumps the segues in each storyboard file in to one `enum`.
 Since there will usually be different segues on different view controllers in one storyboard, a `default:` case will pretty much always be needed, which loses a lot of the compile time help enums are supposed to provide.

 ## Natalie